Disentangled Parameter-Efficient Linear Model for Long-Term Time Series Forecasting: Method

 \subsection{SFALoss}

-Building upon the insights of FreDF \cite{wang2024fredflearningforecastfrequency}, we introduce SFALoss (denoted as $\mathcal{L}$), which combines Weighted Mean Absolute Error (WMAE) in the frequency domain ($\mathcal{L}_F$) and MSE in the time domain ($\mathcal{L}_T$).
-For the frequency domain component ($\mathcal{L}_F$), our SFA module selectively subtracts key frequencies while attenuating noisy frequencies.
-To refine this process, we modulate the frequency-domain loss $\mathcal{L}_F$ through an element-wise multiplication with the SFA weighting factor, $\theta_{\text{SFA}}$, effectively filtering out loss contributions from less relevant frequencies.
-The WMAE loss in the frequency domain $\mathcal{L}_F$ is formulated as follows:
+Building on the insights from FreDF \cite{wang2024fredflearningforecastfrequency}, we introduce SFALoss (denoted as $\mathcal{L}$), which integrates the Weighted Mean Absolute Error (WMAE) in the frequency domain ($\mathcal{L}_F$) and Mean Squared Error (MSE) in the time domain ($\mathcal{L}_T$).
+We empirically found this combination to be most effective: WMAE for $\mathcal{L}_F$ provides a more robust optimization signal that is less sensitive to large magnitude errors in a few dominant frequencies, while the standard MSE for $\mathcal{L}_T$ ensures overall predictive accuracy in the time domain.
+The frequency-domain loss ($\mathcal{L}_F$) is modulated by element-wise multiplication with the SFA weighting factor, $\theta_{\text{SFA}}$, allowing prioritizing relevant frequencies: